Lech Lecha: Isaiah 40:27-41:16

 לָ֤מָּה תֹאמַר֙ יַֽעֲקֹ֔ב וּתְדַבֵּ֖ר יִשְׂרָאֵ֑ל נִסְתְּרָ֤ה דַרְכִּי֙ מֵֽה' וּמֵאֱלֹקֹ֔י מִשְׁפָּטִ֥י יַעֲבֽוֹר׃

 Verses 40:28-31: No!
-God created the ends of the Earth, and His power never wanes.
-God energizes those who look to Him.
+God created the entire Earth, and His power never wanes.
+God energizes the powerless and those who look to Him.
 God will easily bring faithful exiles to the Land from afar.

 Those who await the Lord shall renew their strength.
 They shall grow wings as do vultures.
 They shall run, and not tire.
 They shall walk, and not faint.

-Verses 41:1-4: As Creator, God stands outside human history and controls it.
-At God’s behest, a victorious, righteous conqueror arises from the East.
+Verses 41:1-4: As Creator, God exists outside of time and human history, directing it with an eternal plan and assembling nations before Him.
+At God’s behest, a righteous conqueror arises from the East.

-Who raised up one from the East whom righteousness met wherever he set his foot- placing nations before him, and subduing kings?
-His sword makes them as dust; his bow [makes them] as driven chaff.
+Who raised up one from the East whom righteousness met wherever he set his foot, placing nations before him and subduing kings?
+His [the conqueror’s] sword makes them as dust; his bow [makes them] as driven chaff.

 מִ֤י הֵעִיר֙ מִמִּזְרָ֔ח צֶ֖דֶק יִקְרָאֵ֣הוּ לְרַגְל֑וֹ יִתֵּ֨ן לְפָנָ֤יו גּוֹיִם֙ וּמְלָכִ֣ים יַ֔רְדְּ יִתֵּ֤ן כֶּֽעָפָר֙ חַרְבּ֔וֹ כְּקַ֥שׁ נִדָּ֖ף קַשְׁתּֽוֹ׃

-Verses 41:5-7: Terrified nations and islands assemble, working jointly to oppose the conqueror.
+Verses 41:5-7: Terrified nations and islands assemble, working jointly and mustering their material strength and craftsmanship to oppose the conqueror.

 The isles saw and feared.
 Earth’s ends trembled.
-They drew near [to battle], and came [together].
+They drew near, and came [together].

 רָא֤וּ אִיִּים֙ וְיִרָ֔אוּ קְצ֥וֹת הָאָ֖רֶץ יֶחֱרָ֑דוּ קָרְב֖וּ וַיֶּאֱתָיֽוּן׃

-Verses 41:8-13: The tumult terrifies the exiles around the world.
-God reassures them that as His chosen people and as descendants of His beloved Abraham, He will forever protect them and destroy their enemies.
+Verses 41:8-13: God reassures the fearful exiles that as His chosen people and as descendants of His beloved Abraham, He will forever protect them and destroy their enemies.

 [But] you are Israel - My servant, Jacob, whom I have chosen; the descendants of My beloved Abraham.